switchboardpy/switchboard/README.md

 ## Development

 These instructions cover setting Switchboard up locally for development and testing purposes.
-See installing for notes on how to use Switchboard within a web application.
+See [Getting Started](#getting-started) for notes on how to use Switchboard within a web application.

 ### Prerequisites